 Use a library database to find journal articles on your research topic.

 Topics in social work often overlap with complementary areas of inquiry.
 To that end, it may be useful to search within a multidisiplinary index, or other subject specific indexes.
 The list below is NOT COMPREHENSIVE and is intended as a starting point to direct you towards indexes that are often relevant to social work topics.
-Be sure to browse in the main Indexes webpages for a complete listing of all MSU article databases.

 Google Scholar is a free and popular database that provides a broad coverage of the scholarly literature across many different disciplines and sources.
 It includes legal journals and also picks up "gray literature" (documents that are not formally published such as conference posters, white papers, manuscripts posted on faculty websites, etc.).